 Whether you're seeing Venice for the first time or the fiftieth, there is no shortage of attractions and curiosities in this ethereal city.
 Here are Venice's top attractions, including places with admission fees—and where you might need reservations—and places you can see as a casual passerby.
 See also Free Things to do in Venice.

 01 of 24

 Venice's largest piazza, Saint Mark's Square, is the city's main meeting place.
-Lined with cafes, shops, and a number of museums, here is the place to get a glimpse of the Venice's glorious architecture and the sea.
+Lined with cafes, shops, and a number of museums, this magnificent piazza at the mouth of the Grand Canal is one of Europe's most famous and photographed.

 During the 1,000-year reign of the Republic of Venice, its headquarters – and the residence of its leader, the Doge – were at the Doge's Palace, now a museum.
 Get a glimpse of the rooms occupied by Venice's executive, legislative, and judicial branches, as well as go on the Secret Itineraries Tour, which includes access to torture chambers, prisons, and the Bridge of Sighs.

 This superb example of Byzantine architecture next to the Doge's Palace is dedicated to Venice's patron and is Venice's main basilica.
 Treasures inside Saint Mark's Basilica include glistening Byzantine mosaics and paintings by leading Venetian artists.

 The leading place to see Venetian art from the 14th to 18th centuries is the Galleria dell'Accademia.
 Its collection of works by Veronese, Tiepolo, and Titian make it one of the top museums in Venice.